sbzpatel/JAVASCRIPT-BASICS/README.md

 # Javascript Basic Concepts

-<p>In this repo covered all the basic concepts of Javascript as mentioned below:</p>
+<p>This repo covered all the basic concepts of Javascript as mentioned below:</p>

 <ol>
     <li>Alert & Console Dialog</li>